 About

-Eric is an active teacher in the Boston-area serving as a violin faculty member at the Sharon Music Academy, Concord Conservatory of Music, and All Newton Music School.
-His students have won top prizes in the International Crescendo Little Mozarts Competition and was awarded Best Teacher Award by the Crescendo International Music Competition.
+Eric is an active teacher in the Boston-area serving students winning top prizes in the International Crescendo Little Mozarts Competition and was awarded Best Teacher Award by the Crescendo International Music Competition.
+Students of Eric Mrugala have gone to win placements in Junior District of Eastern Massachusetts, and Junior District of Southeastern Massachusetts.
+Top students also perform with New England Conservatory Prep School, and Boston Youth Symphony Orchestra.

 Eric also enjoys performing different genres outside of classical music.
-Past engagements include performing with Iranian violinist Bijan Mortazavi at Berklee Performance Center, Freda World Music in Zankel Hall at Carnegie Hall, and most recently with Grammy Award Winner Vijay Prakash in Worcester's Hannover Theatre.
+Past engagements include performing with Iranian violinist Bijan Mortazavi at Berklee Performance Center, Freda World Music in Zankel Hall at Carnegie Hall, Grammy Award Winner Vijay Prakash in Worcester's Hannover Theatre, and recently Leonid & Friends on their North American Tour.

 Eric Mrugala received his Bachelor's Degree at the Boston Conservatory, and completed his Masters degree at the University of Massachusetts Amherst as a Graduate Quartet Fellow, and a recipient of the Julian Olevsky Violin/Viola Memorial Award.
 Eric Mrugala's previous teachers include Edyta Mrugala, Rictor Noren, and Elizabeth Chang.